Potential applications

 For drug developers

 An effective immunization platform is especially valuable for therapeutic cancer vaccines, aimed at eliminating residual cancer cells and reducing the risk of relapse.
-In many cancer indications, these residual cells evade current immunotherapies and chemotherapies, often remaining undetectable and leading to recurrence.
+In many cancer indications, these residual cancer cells are poorly vascularized, making current immunotherapies and chemotherapies (iv injections) less effective.
+The consequence is often a cancer relapse that leads to another line of chemotherapy, then the death.

 Through R&D collaborations, our team aims to expand proof-of-concept data across a range of new applications.